aultimus/slack-user-data-service/README.md

 In order to run the integration tests execute:
 `make integrationtest`
 This command will return a positive exit code if the tests fail so is easily usable in CI.
-The integration tests runs a server to mock the slack api, sends the app events and makes requests to the app endpoint to verify behaviour.
+The integration test runs a server to mock the slack api, sends the app events and makes requests to the app endpoint to verify behaviour.

 TODO unit tests